big-tuwien/big-tuwien.github.io/content/publication/tuw-141790/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=141790&lang=2
+publication: 'Vortrag: Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference, Montpellier, Frankreich;
+  16.06.2008; in: "Proceedings of the Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference", CEUR-WS, Vol-336 (2008), ISSN: 1613-0073; Paper-Nr.
+1, 15 S'
 publication_types:
 - '1'
 publishDate: '2008-06-16'
-specifics: 'Vortrag: Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference, Montpellier, Frankreich;
-  16.06.2008; in: "Proceedings of the Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference", CEUR-WS, Vol-336 (2008), ISSN: 1613-0073; Paper-Nr.
-1, 15 S.'
 title: A UML Profile for the e3-Value e-Business Model Ontology
 url_pdf: http://publik.tuwien.ac.at/files/pub-inf_5421.pdf
 ---